AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/metrics/index.md

 ### Response parameters

-The GET dimensions ID endpoint includes the same response parameters as the GET dimensions response parameters, as described above.
+The GET metrics ID endpoint includes the same response parameters as the GET metrics response parameters, as described above.

 ### Request and response examples